Rest in dependence

 Because we were never made to be independent.

-“We were formed to be dependent on the One who made us, and we were re-created in Jesus Christ to be dependant on His grace.
+“We were formed to be dependent on the One who made us, and we were re-created in Jesus Christ to be dependent on His grace.

 God does not hold you to a standard of independent strength.
 God does not expect of you what you do not have.